ldbc/ldbc_snb_bi/README.md

 :warning:
 Note that deriving official LDBC results requires commissioning an _audited benchmark_, which is a more complex process as it entails code review, cross-validation, etc.
-For details, see [the specification's Auditing chapter](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf) and the [audit questionnaire](snb-bi-audit-questionnaire.md).
+For details, see [LDBC's auditing process](https://ldbcouncil.org/docs/ldbc-snb-auditing-process.pdf), the specification's [Auditing chapter](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf#chapter.9) and the [audit questionnaire](snb-bi-audit-questionnaire.md).

 ## Cross-validation